 In accordance with the Second Pillar provisions, banks must periodically assess their current and prospective capital adequacy, with an expanded range of risks to calculate compared to the First Pillar.
+In its meeting of 25 March 2014, the Board of Directors approved the ICAAP report, considering the capitalisation to be adequate both for current and for future purposes.

-The Banca Sistema Group announces its capital adequacy on a monthly basis and also includes the second pillar risks in its analysis.
+Banca Sistema constantly monitors its capital adequacy on a monthly basis and also includes the second pillar risks in its analysis.

 This is carried out within the scope of the ICAAP (Internal Capital Adequacy Assessment Process), where the responsibility lies entirely with "the body in charge of strategic supervision, which designs and organises it on a fully independent basis in accordance with the respective duties and privileges".
 The following First and Second Pillar risks are included in the applicable scope for ICAAP purposes, with the methods indicated in the table below: